thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/remove-response-pmode.md

 Starting from this version, the release package has a PowerShell script file located at: `.\scripts\copy-responsepmode-to-receivingpmode.ps1` to help you make this change more gracefully.

-The script requires to folder paths:
+The script requires two folder paths:

 - `sendingPModePath` : folder path to where your **Sending PModes** are located.
 - `receivingPModePath` : folder path to where your **Receiving PModes** are located.